simonwhitaker/celery-k8s-pulumi-oh-my/README.md

 curl -X PUT http://localhost:8000/items/42
 ```

-The request will return immediately with `{"message": "Task started"}`, and you'll see the task complete in the Celery worker terminal after 10 seconds.
+The request will return immediately with `{"message": "Task started"}`, and you'll see the task complete in the Celery worker logs after 10 seconds.